 Can You Spray Your Yard for Mosquitoes and Ticks?

-Yes.
-Spraying yards for mosquitoes and ticks has become a common practice for many homeowners.
+Yes, you can spray yards for mosquitoes and ticks.
+This method of mosquito control has become a common practice for many homeowners.

 There are a couple of reasons to deploy mosquito and tick control.
-These pests are bothersome, but can also be dangerous.
-Both mosquitoes and ticks are vectors of insect-borne illnesses.
+Sure, bugs and pests are downright bothersome, but both mosquitoes and ticks are vectors of serious illnesses.
 These include Lyme disease, West Nile virus, babesiosis, and dreaded heartworm disease in pets.

 ticks and mosquitoes can be sprayed for